dkvz/img-lightbox/README.md

 - [ ] Add support for lightbox over an svg tag instead of img
 - [ ] Support for iframes would be really cool
 - [ ] Link the repo in package.json
+- [ ] Put on npm when a little more mature, add a gif to show what this does